At your exclusive boarding school, will you rule the roost or be a royal disaster? Court publicity, sway the fate of nations, and find love!

 General/Setting: some favourite moments to write, parliament setup, gym uniforms, class sizes in Archambault and Gallatin, university timeframes, plots of the Drama Club plays, Archambault and Gallatin relationship, angsty endings, Archambault mascot, cut scenes

-What if: ROs if MC got a pet and called it their baby visiting a haunted house, going through a haunted maze (I had forgotten the related ask haha!), what fancy amenities they would choose, a child starts crying in public, desert island survival, the Creme characters played Royal Affairs, surprise hugs, ROs discovered ghosts were real, rivalry romances, pokemon the characters would like, being told they’re beautiful in the middle of a fight, trick or treat, responding to a protective MC,, responding to MC being flirted with, response to MC pointing out something pretty that reminds them of the RO, if the MC planned a surprise anniversary party, using language of flowers, noticing something like a hickey a Romeo and Juliet situation, how long they’d spend on their phones, the MC fell asleep in the study area, trolley problem, if they saw childhood photos of an MC that were very different to now, an MC planned ROs’ favourite activity
+What if: a loved one was injured, ROs if MC got a pet and called it their baby visiting a haunted house, going through a haunted maze (I had forgotten the related ask haha!), what fancy amenities they would choose, a child starts crying in public, desert island survival, the Creme characters played Royal Affairs, surprise hugs, ROs discovered ghosts were real, rivalry romances, pokemon the characters would like, being told they’re beautiful in the middle of a fight, trick or treat, responding to a protective MC,, responding to MC being flirted with, response to MC pointing out something pretty that reminds them of the RO, if the MC planned a surprise anniversary party, using language of flowers, noticing something like a hickey a Romeo and Juliet situation, how long they’d spend on their phones, the MC fell asleep in the study area, trolley problem, if they saw childhood photos of an MC that were very different to now, an MC planned ROs’ favourite activity

 Hyacinthe: how they would react to Florin